speakeasy-api/openapi-directory/SDKs/amazonaws.com/email/2010-12-01/java/README.md

 * `getDescribeConfigurationSet` - <p>Returns the details of the specified configuration set.
 For information about using configuration sets, see the <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/monitor-sending-activity.html">Amazon SES Developer Guide</a>.</p> <p>You can execute this operation no more than once per second.</p>
 * `getDescribeReceiptRule` - <p>Returns the details of the specified receipt rule.</p> <p>For information about setting up receipt rules, see the <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-receipt-rules.html">Amazon SES Developer Guide</a>.</p> <p>You can execute this operation no more than once per second.</p>
 * `getDescribeReceiptRuleSet` - <p>Returns the details of the specified receipt rule set.</p> <p>For information about managing receipt rule sets, see the <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-managing-receipt-rule-sets.html">Amazon SES Developer Guide</a>.</p> <p>You can execute this operation no more than once per second.</p>
-* `getGetAccountSendingEnabled` - <p>Returns the email sending status of the Amazon SES account for the current region.</p> <p>You can execute this operation no more than once per second.</p>
+* `getGETAccountSendingEnabled` - <p>Returns the email sending status of the Amazon SES account for the current region.</p> <p>You can execute this operation no more than once per second.</p>
-* `getGetCustomVerificationEmailTemplate` - <p>Returns the custom email verification template for the template name you specify.</p> <p>For more information about custom verification email templates, see <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/custom-verification-emails.html">Using Custom Verification Email Templates</a> in the <i>Amazon SES Developer Guide</i>.</p> <p>You can execute this operation no more than once per second.</p>
+* `getGETCustomVerificationEmailTemplate` - <p>Returns the custom email verification template for the template name you specify.</p> <p>For more information about custom verification email templates, see <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/custom-verification-emails.html">Using Custom Verification Email Templates</a> in the <i>Amazon SES Developer Guide</i>.</p> <p>You can execute this operation no more than once per second.</p>
-* `getGetIdentityDkimAttributes` - <p>Returns the current status of Easy DKIM signing for an entity.
+* `getGETIdentityDkimAttributes` - <p>Returns the current status of Easy DKIM signing for an entity.
 For domain name identities, this operation also returns the DKIM tokens that are required for Easy DKIM signing, and whether Amazon SES has successfully verified that these tokens have been published.</p> <p>This operation takes a list of identities as input and returns the following information for each:</p> <ul> <li> <p>Whether Easy DKIM signing is enabled or disabled.</p> </li> <li> <p>A set of DKIM tokens that represent the identity.
 If the identity is an email address, the tokens represent the domain of that address.</p> </li> <li> <p>Whether Amazon SES has successfully verified the DKIM tokens published in the domain's DNS.
 This information is only returned for domain name identities, not for email addresses.</p> </li> </ul> <p>This operation is throttled at one request per second and can only get DKIM attributes for up to 100 identities at a time.</p> <p>For more information about creating DNS records using DKIM tokens, go to the <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/easy-dkim-dns-records.html">Amazon SES Developer Guide</a>.</p>
-* `getGetIdentityMailFromDomainAttributes` - <p>Returns the custom MAIL FROM attributes for a list of identities (email addresses : domains).</p> <p>This operation is throttled at one request per second and can only get custom MAIL FROM attributes for up to 100 identities at a time.</p>
+* `getGETIdentityMailFromDomainAttributes` - <p>Returns the custom MAIL FROM attributes for a list of identities (email addresses : domains).</p> <p>This operation is throttled at one request per second and can only get custom MAIL FROM attributes for up to 100 identities at a time.</p>
-* `getGetIdentityNotificationAttributes` - <p>Given a list of verified identities (email addresses and/or domains), returns a structure describing identity notification attributes.</p> <p>This operation is throttled at one request per second and can only get notification attributes for up to 100 identities at a time.</p> <p>For more information about using notifications with Amazon SES, see the <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/notifications.html">Amazon SES Developer Guide</a>.</p>
+* `getGETIdentityNotificationAttributes` - <p>Given a list of verified identities (email addresses and/or domains), returns a structure describing identity notification attributes.</p> <p>This operation is throttled at one request per second and can only get notification attributes for up to 100 identities at a time.</p> <p>For more information about using notifications with Amazon SES, see the <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/notifications.html">Amazon SES Developer Guide</a>.</p>
-* `getGetIdentityPolicies` - <p>Returns the requested sending authorization policies for the given identity (an email address or a domain).
+* `getGETIdentityPolicies` - <p>Returns the requested sending authorization policies for the given identity (an email address or a domain).
 The policies are returned as a map of policy names to policy contents.
 You can retrieve a maximum of 20 policies at a time.</p> <note> <p>This API is for the identity owner only.
 If you have not verified the identity, this API will return an error.</p> </note> <p>Sending authorization is a feature that enables an identity owner to authorize other senders to use its identities.
 For information about using sending authorization, see the <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/sending-authorization.html">Amazon SES Developer Guide</a>.</p> <p>You can execute this operation no more than once per second.</p>
-* `getGetIdentityVerificationAttributes` - <p>Given a list of identities (email addresses and/or domains), returns the verification status and (for domain identities) the verification token for each identity.</p> <p>The verification status of an email address is "Pending" until the email address owner clicks the link within the verification email that Amazon SES sent to that address.
+* `getGETIdentityVerificationAttributes` - <p>Given a list of identities (email addresses and/or domains), returns the verification status and (for domain identities) the verification token for each identity.</p> <p>The verification status of an email address is "Pending" until the email address owner clicks the link within the verification email that Amazon SES sent to that address.
 If the email address owner clicks the link within 24 hours, the verification status of the email address changes to "Success".
 If the link is not clicked within 24 hours, the verification status changes to "Failed."
 In that case, if you still want to verify the email address, you must restart the verification process from the beginning.</p> <p>For domain identities, the domain's verification status is "Pending" as Amazon SES searches for the required TXT record in the DNS settings of the domain.
 When Amazon SES detects the record, the domain's verification status changes to "Success".
 If Amazon SES is unable to detect the record within 72 hours, the domain's verification status changes to "Failed."
 In that case, if you still want to verify the domain, you must restart the verification process from the beginning.</p> <p>This operation is throttled at one request per second and can only get verification attributes for up to 100 identities at a time.</p>
-* `getGetSendQuota` - <p>Provides the sending limits for the Amazon SES account. </p> <p>You can execute this operation no more than once per second.</p>
+* `getGETSendQuota` - <p>Provides the sending limits for the Amazon SES account. </p> <p>You can execute this operation no more than once per second.</p>
-* `getGetSendStatistics` - <p>Provides sending statistics for the current AWS Region.
+* `getGETSendStatistics` - <p>Provides sending statistics for the current AWS Region.
 The result is a list of data points, representing the last two weeks of sending activity.
 Each data point in the list contains statistics for a 15-minute period of time.</p> <p>You can execute this operation no more than once per second.</p>
-* `getGetTemplate` - <p>Displays the template object (which includes the Subject line, HTML part and text part) for the template you specify.</p> <p>You can execute this operation no more than once per second.</p>
+* `getGETTemplate` - <p>Displays the template object (which includes the Subject line, HTML part and text part) for the template you specify.</p> <p>You can execute this operation no more than once per second.</p>
 * `getListConfigurationSets` - <p>Provides a list of the configuration sets associated with your Amazon SES account in the current AWS Region.
 For information about using configuration sets, see <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/monitor-sending-activity.html">Monitoring Your Amazon SES Sending Activity</a> in the <i>Amazon SES Developer Guide.</i> </p> <p>You can execute this operation no more than once per second.
 This operation will return up to 1,000 configuration sets each time it is run.
 If your Amazon SES account has more than 1,000 configuration sets, this operation will also return a NextToken element.
 You can then execute the <code>ListConfigurationSets</code> operation again, passing the <code>NextToken</code> parameter and the value of the NextToken element to retrieve additional results.</p>
 * `getListCustomVerificationEmailTemplates` - <p>Lists the existing custom verification email templates for your account in the current AWS Region.</p> <p>For more information about custom verification email templates, see <a href="https://docs.aws.amazon.com/ses/latest/DeveloperGuide/custom-verification-emails.html">Using Custom Verification Email Templates</a> in the <i>Amazon SES Developer Guide</i>.</p> <p>You can execute this operation no more than once per second.</p>
 * `getListIdentities` - <p>Returns a list containing all of the identities (email addresses and domains) for your AWS account in the current AWS Region, regardless of verification status.</p> <p>You can execute this operation no more than once per second.</p>